-Where do you start in your bid to isolate your ideal yachting brand?
-Well certainly, differentiating on the basis of nationality can help.
-After all, while the designs of Nordic boats like Targa, Sargo, Marex, Windy and Grandezza tend to be anchored squarely in the demands of practical everyday recreation, the Azimuts, San Lorenzos and Rivas of Italy’s highly glamorous scene tend to be driven more keenly by the demands of sport, style and la dolce vita.
+Where do you start when it comes to choosing a yacht?
+Well certainly, differentiating brands on the basis of nationality can help.
+After all, while the designs of Nordic boats like Targa, Sargo, Marex, Windy and Grandezza tend to be anchored squarely in the demands of practical everyday recreation, the Azimuts, Sealine, San Lorenzos and Rivas of Italy’s highly glamorous scene tend to be driven more keenly by the demands of sport, style and la dolce vita.
 It’s the same with those from America, Britain and the Middle East.
 While there is of course some overlap by virtue of the appetites of the international yachting markets, the cruising grounds and the maritime cultures underpinning the designs from each of these countries can often make the craft they produce feel quite distinct.
-However, narrowing down your favoured brand can often take years of boating experience across a wide range of boat types so, to help those of you who are keen to examine some of the best options for Britain and continental Europe, we’ve narrowed down five very prominent boating brands that might just pique your interest…
+However, narrowing down your favoured brand can often take years of boating experience across a wide range of boat types so, to help those of you who are keen to examine some of the best options for Britain and continental Europe, we’ve narrowed down five very prominent boating brands that might help you choosing a yacht…

 Sunseeker was originally formed in Poole in the late 60s at the hands of Robert Braithwaite, a man who would go on to win a deserved CBE for his services to the industry.
 Though the debut model was a relatively modest 17-footer, the company quickly grew in scale, ambition and global significance – and having been acquired by Chinese owners in 2013, it has retained its impeccable prestige with a modern fleet comprising 15 craft across six product lines, from the radical new outboard-powered Hawk 38 to the flagship tri-deck 161 superyacht.
 The craft in between include a 74-foot Sport Yacht; four high-performance Predator craft from 50 to 74 feet; and six flybridge cruisers in the Manhattan and Yacht lines from 52 to 95 feet.
 In all cases, Sunseeker is deservedly renowned for the creation of luxurious semi-custom performance yachts with imaginative styling, opulent internals and extraordinary prestige.
 Particular highlights from the past include the original Sovereign 17, the multi-award-winning San Remo 51-footer and the narrow-beamed Superhawk 43 that made one of several Sunseeker appearances in the 007 franchise.
 With its impeccable international profile, a well judged Sunseeker supplements the glamour of the ownership experience with some of the market’s strongest residual values.